 FREE printable luggage tags for the kids when you sign up for our newsletter!
 Plus we share our best travel tips!

 Do some souvenir shopping at the Russian Market.
 The kids can practice their negotiating skills as they shop for souvenirs.
 This market has a little bit of everything-silver, clothes, DVDs, books and silks.
 There is a food court offering drinks and hot meals.
-This is an interesting Phnom Penh attraction for the whole family.
+This is one of the interesting Phnom Penh attractions for the whole family.

 Watch a Traditional Cambodian Performance such as Aspara dancing or shadow puppets with the kids.
 The shows are held Friday and Saturday evenings at 159B Street 99.
 This is one of the most enjoyable Phnom Penh attractions for kids.

 Take a cooking class with the kids.
 You will start at the market where you shop for your fresh ingredients, then learn to cook fish amok, curry chicken, spring rolls and more!After you get to enjoy your delicious meal.
 This is a great way to introduce your kids to Cambodian cuisine.